-The solution didn’t come to me right away, I did the whole ride my bike and get a gym membership thing for a few months, but the results were inconsistent at best.
-I would lose 10 lbs. here, gain 5 lbs. back there, it wasn’t a real change, and I needed a real change or else I was repeating my father’s mistakes.
-That’s when I discovered the plant-based lifestyle.
+The solution didn’t come to me right away.
+I did the whole ride my bike and get a gym membership thing for a few months, but the results were inconsistent at best.
+I would lose 10 lbs. here, gain 5 lbs. back there, it wasn’t a real change and I needed a real change or else I was repeating my father’s mistakes.
+That’s when I discovered a whole food plant-based lifestyle.
 Mind you, I was a chef and I had always prided my chef skills by the wide variety of meat, poultry and seafood dishes that I could prepare.
 How could I cook without those ‘staples’…where would I get my protein, and how would I get enough B12?
 Learning comes to us in all sorts of forms — mine hit me through a few awakening documentaries which spawned into extensive studying and a new way of living.

 Marco — The Phytogenic Chef™